 There exist two types of remuneration for egg donation:

-- Monetary compensation: in recognition of the significant time, discomforts, and inconveniences associated with the process.
+- Monetary compensation: In recognition of the significant time, discomforts, and inconveniences associated with the process.

-- Egg sharing IVF: the woman who donates her eggs will undergo IVF at a reduced cost.
+- Egg sharing IVF: The woman who donates her eggs will undergo IVF at a reduced cost.

 High payments could create the possibility of indue inducement or even exploitation in the donation process.
 Many women may discount the risks associated with egg donation out of their eagerness to get a financial compensation.

-Donating eggs means contributing your own DNA to another couple, which can create feeling of grief in some women.
+Donating eggs means contributing your own DNA to another couple, which can create a feeling of grief in some women.
 It is crucial for egg donors to understand what egg donation is all about as a way of avoiding feelings of regret and ethical dilemmas.

 Women should consider both the pros and the cons before applying to become egg donors.
 Also, it should be clear that, despite they will share part of their DNA with the donor-egg baby, they have no rights or obligations over the child.